 We teach students how to find information about occupations.
 Things we encourage them to learn about include preparation, job duties, salary, outlook, and kinds of people that thrive in different careers.

 We teach students to identify the many decisions that need to be made, how to organize information, weigh the pros and cons, test out alternatives, and revise their decisions.

-My child declared a major when he applied to the college.
-Should he still come to the Career Center?
+What if a student declared a major when they applied to the college?
+Should they still come to the Career Center?

-Yes!
-Once your child chooses a major, we can help them create an action plan to achieve their goals.
+Sure!
+Once someone chooses a major, we can help them create an action plan to achieve their goals.
 An action plan might include:

 - Joining a related campus club or professional organization.

 - Speak to people employed in the field of interest (informational interview) to gather information.